-High-intensity interval training (HIIT) and Pilates are two different forms of workout program.
-And the combination of both will help you burn fat, tone muscles, lose weight, and improve posture, flexibility and body balance.
+High-intensity interval training (HIIT) and Pilates are two different forms of workout programs.
+Combining both helps burn fat, tone muscles, improve cardiovascular health, and boost endurance and metabolism.

 What is High-intensity interval training (HIIT)?

 High-Intensity Interval Training (HIIT) is an efficient workout program designed to work on the entire body.
 It is fast, intense, and burns plenty of calories throughout the training session.
 In the HIIT program, you have to perform exercises in intervals.

 For example, If you’re doing a circuit of three exercises, squat jump, mountain climbing, and burpees, then you can do them in the following ways:

 - 30-sec mountain climbing, 30-second of rest,

 - Repeat this pattern as many times as you like.

 The high-intensity interval training has myriad health benefits, from increasing fat loss to improving cardiovascular health.1Heydari M, Freund J, Boutcher SH.
 The effect of high-intensity intermittent exercise on body composition of overweight young males.
 J Obes.
 2012;2012:480467. doi: 10.1155/2012/480467.
 Epub 2012 Jun 6.
 PMID: 22720138; PMCID: PMC3375095.

 Pilates is a form of low-impact workout training, unlike HIIT.
 The different exercises of pilates work on the entire body, especially the core.